RimanHoubbi/Snake/guide/group2.md

 ## Second part:

 6. Enable the HAnS plugin:
-    1. Open Plugins in Settings/Preferences.
+    * Open Plugins in Settings/Preferences.
 Chech the box marked in red in the image below.
+    * Click "Apply".
 ![](./enable.png)

-    2. Click "Apply".
-7. Implement and annotate a feature (choose a fitting name) that adds death upon leaving the playing area such that the snake dies when crossing the borders.
-The feature should be defined as a child feature to `Collision` in the Feature Model. *Hint: Locate the feature `Collision`.*
+7. Implement and annotate a feature that raises the difficulty of the game by increasing its speed by one every time the snake crosses the borders of the playing area.
+The feature should be defined as a child feature of `GameState` in the Feature Model.
+The current difficulty should be displayed as the title of the window, create methods to enable this.
+    *Hint 1: The speed of the game is inverted.
+It is implemented as a sleep call, so the shorter the sleep, the faster the game.*
+    *Hint 2: The difficulty may never be equal to or exceed the speed variable.*
+    *Hint 3: To check if the snake passes the bottom border check if the head is equal to 0.*